 women.
 However, not-for-profit (NFP) community agencies are often unable to systematically test and evaluate, let alone embed, much-needed evidence-based social innovations and interventions in their programming due to persistent funding constraints, strained human resources and limited research expertise, which in turn undermines implementation and sustainability.9-11 AVA’s enhanced, community-engaged training will enable better use of evidence-based interventions and innovations for girls and women affected by violence and ACEs.

 We also lack a national cadre of community and academic researchers trained to break down barriers and undertake transformative strategic planning, management and evaluation to address ACEs and violence against women and girls.
-Community stakeholder engagement is foundational to AVA and will serve to break down in-group/out-group barriers which channel inequity.
+Community partner engagement is foundational to AVA and will serve to break down in-group/out-group barriers which channel inequity.

 Read Our Guiding Principles